-Raif Badawi awarded prestigious Sakharov Prize for human rights
+Raif Badawi's wife accepts prestigious Sakharov Prize for human rights

-A Saudi blogger sentenced to 10 years in prison and 1,000 lashes for insulting Muslim clerics has won the European Union's prestigious Sakharov Prize for human rights.
+Saudi blogger sentenced to 10 years in prison and 1,000 lashes for insulting Islamic values

 In June, the Quebec government granted Badawi a selection certificate, a first step meant to speed up his immigration process should he be released from prison.